Santhanalakshmi-J/Netflix/README.md

 # Netflix-Website-Project
 this is a html css website project
-This is a website which i fuckin created for fun and for faking the madafucking Netflix Website Fuck the shoits
+This is a website which i created for fun inspired by the Netflix Website HellYeah  !!
-HellYeah  !!